Last updated on 17th January 2023

 It remains to be seen whether the approach could lead to financial penalties in future, and to what extent they might outweigh the benefits of this kind of campaign.

-But, for the time being at least, this stands out as a perfect example of a PR ‘fail’ being turned nicely into a PR ‘win!’
+But, for the time being at least, this stands out as a perfect example of a PR ‘fail’ being turned nicely into a PR ‘win!’ – and how the worst PR can sometimes become the best!

 3. Susan Boyle – #susanalbumparty